CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 yarn add -D sass-loader@^10
 ```

 In the example, the header component includes a logo and a title.
 It also includes custom CSS styles.
-Please take a look at the [HTML template](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/vue/src/components/header-component/header.component.html) and [component styles](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/vue/src/app/components/header-component/header.component.scss) definition.
+Please take a look at the [HTML template](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/vue/src/components/app-header/app-header.html) and [component styles](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/vue/src/app/components/app-header/app-header.scss) definition.

 Now we are going to create the components for the sidebar and the map.
 Initially we are going to create empty components and we will be adding the contents in the next sections.
-We will create the `SidebarComponent` in the `src/components/sidebar-component` folder and the `MapComponent` in the `src/components/map-component` folder.
+We will create the `HomeSidebar` in the `src/components/home-sidebar` folder and the `MapComponent` in the `src/components/map-component` folder.

-We are going to define our layout in a `<TemplateComponent>`.
+We are going to define our layout in a `<ViewTemplate>`.
 This component is going to include the header, a sidebar component and a map component.
 We want to use Material Design for our user interface, so we need to start by adding [Vue Material](https://vuematerial.io) to our project:

 ```shell
 yarn add vue-material